Eurodita Certification and Documentation Reference

 What is UKCA marking and does Eurodita provide it?

-Are structural calculations provided with bespoke orders?
+Are structural documents available with bespoke orders?

 Can dealer customers get certification documentation under their brand?